-Each device is typed, i.e. described by a schema.
+Each device is typed, i.e., described by a schema.
 Those schemas are inspired by the UPnP approach.2.
 A xAAL schema is a Json object with a specific form that must validate a given Json Schema3.

-- The schema provides a bit of a semantic to a device and describes its capabilities: a list of possible methods on this device (mechanism of request-response), a list of notifications that it emits spontaneously, and a list of attributes that describe the operation of the device in real time (the device announces change of values on the bus). - A list of methods.
-Each method is described by: - a unique name which identifies it within the schema; - a textual description (see later how to handle the language and issues of internationalization); - A list of arguments, each argument is defined by: - a name uniq within the method definition; - a direction, a string among in out inout; - the unit (in the sense of the International Bureau of Weights and Measures...); a string to be displayed in HMI; - a textual description; - a type definition (according to Json Schema dialect) used for extra processing (e.g. to dynamically build an HMI). - A list of related attributes that may be affected by the method (e.g. to be refreshed in an HMI after the method call) - A list of notifications.
+- The schema provides a bit of a semantic to a device and describes its capabilities: a list of possible methods on this device (mechanism of request-reply), a list of notifications that it emits spontaneously, and a list of attributes that describe the operation of the device in real time (the device announces change of values on the bus). - A list of methods.
+Each method is described by: - a unique name which identifies it within the schema; - a textual description (see later how to handle the language and issues of internationalization); - A list of arguments, each argument is defined by: - a name uniq within the method definition; - a direction, a string among in out inout; - the unit (in the sense of the International Bureau of Weights and Measures...); a string to be displayed in HMI; - a textual description; - a type definition (according to Json Schema dialect) used for extra processing (e.g., to dynamically build an HMI). - A list of related attributes that may be affected by the method (e.g., to be refreshed in an HMI after the method call) - A list of notifications.
 Notifications are messages that the device emits by itself on the bus.
 These notifications are defined by: - a name - a description - a list of variables (name, unit, type) - A list of attributes.
-If the value changes, it generates by default a notification on the bus.
-Each attribute is defined by: - a name - a description - the unit - the type
+If the value changes, this spontaneously generates a notification to the bus.
+Each attribute is defined by: - a name